Lullabot/drainpipe/README.md

 ## .env support
 Drainpipe will add `.env` file support for managing environment variables.

+**This is only used for locals** - other environments such as CI and production should use their native environment variable mechanisms.

 This consists of:
 - Creation of a `.env` and `.env.defaults` file
 - Default `Taskfile.yml` contains [dotenv support](https://taskfile.dev/usage/#env-files)